artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 d.
 Finally, stop when the ```jal``` instruction is executing.
 Explain the signals from the figure above.
 How is the destination address computed?
 What is written to the Register File?

+Use the following form to send your answers to the exercise: [Answer Exercise 3](https://docs.google.com/forms/d/e/1FAIpQLSdEqJdbMVdf9yKkLbSgwuTouAhn8Qu6owYOYvf3NHdzciVNCw/viewform?usp=header)

 ---
 ## Building the *Pipelined processor*
 Look at the following presentation which shows step-by-step how to build the Ripes Pipelined processor and several examples of a subset of instructions executing on it: [BuildingRipesPipelined](https://drive.google.com/file/d/1YEU6boOllnm3OXSRJV4YFuy86CcGv4En/view?usp=sharing).